Clark-Nikdel-Powell/simple-google-map/README.txt

 The shortcode name is SGM and here are the options..

-* lat [int] – the latitude of the marker and the center of the map.
+* lat [decimal] – the latitude of the marker and the center of the map.
-* lng [int] – the longitude of the marker and the center of the map.
+* lng [decimal] – the longitude of the marker and the center of the map.
 * zoom [int] – the zoom level (1-19).
-* type [int] – the starting map type. possible values are only ROADMAP, SATELLITE, HYBRID, or TERRAIN and must be in uppercase
+* type [string] – the starting map type. possible values are only ROADMAP, SATELLITE, HYBRID, or TERRAIN and must be in uppercase
 * directionsto [string] – the destination address for getting directions. obviously you want this to be the address of your latitude longitude coordinates.
-* content – what goes inside the infoWindow (speech bubble) that appears when the marker is clicked.
+* content [string] – what goes inside the infoWindow (speech bubble) that appears when the marker is clicked.
+* icon [string] - url of an image to use a the map marker. must be a properly formatted URL with scheme. note the image must be properly sized.

 == Changelog ==

+= 3.2.2 =
+* Add ability to use custom marker image with `icon` attribute
 * Remove direction to address from info window.

 = 3.2.1 =